latent-to/taohash-proxy/docs/SETUP.md

 ### Testing Your Connection

-There is a shell script present in this same directory which tests the proxy connection.
+There is a shell script present in the docker directory directory which tests the proxy connection.
 After setting up the proxy, you can execute it to make sure ports are listening.
+Ports are fetched through the `.env` file.

 `chmod +x test_proxy.sh`
 `./test_proxy.sh`